Salt & Wind Travel

 The Active Lifestyle

-The only way I can manage to travel for more than a few days is if I can be active.
-We walked and walked and walked around Zurich, clocking in more than 6 miles daily and the locals seemed to walk a ton too.
+The only way I can travel for more than a few days is if I am active.
+We walked and walked and walked around Zurich, clocking in more than 6 miles daily, and the locals seemed to walk a ton, too.

 Old Meets New

-Zurich’s Old Town is breathtakingly quaint so you’re gonna want to play tourist and walk around it.
-From climbing the Grossemuenster church tower first thing in the morning for an amazing view to walking Bahnhofstrasse for world-class shopping (including the city’s best chocolate shops).
+Zurich’s Old Town is breathtakingly quaint, so you’ll want to play tourist and walk around it.
+From climbing the Grossmünster church tower first thing in the morning for a fantastic view to walking Bahnhofstrasse for world-class shopping (including the city’s best chocolate shops).

 But also make time to explore the up-and-coming neighborhood of Zurich West.
-That’s I came across Frau Gerold’s Garten, a sort of artsy pop-up mix of boutiques and bars all in a sort of carnival atmosphere.
+That’s where I came across Frau Gerold’s Garten, an artsy pop-up mix of boutiques and bars in a carnival atmosphere.

 The Convenience

-So, you can fly into Zurich and spend some time there even if you’re eventually heading somewhere else.
-And that pretty much works year-round because, no matter the weather, the city has super-efficient transportation with pretty much everyone speaking more proper English than I do!
+So, you can fly into Zurich and spend some time there, even if you’re eventually heading somewhere else.
+And that works year-round because, no matter the weather, the city has super-efficient transportation with pretty much everyone speaking more proper English than I do!

 Sponsored Content: This post was sponsored by Zurich Tourism but all content, ideas, and words are our own.
 Thanks for supporting these sponsors who allow us to keep Salt & Wind Travel up and running.